-As I mentioned in my very first blog post, my grandmother worked at the Berkshire Knitting Mills (called the Berky) when she was young (probably in her 20s, sometime in the 1930s).
+As I mentioned in my very first blog post, my grandmother worked at the Berkshire Knitting Mills (nicknamed the Berky) when she was young (probably in her 20s, sometime in the 1930s).
 According to the Reading Eagle, Vanity Fair Corporation acquired Berkshire in 1969.
-Years later, in the late 1980s/early 90s, my sister and I (at around the same age) both worked at the VF Outlet as cashiers, on the site that had been the mill.
+Years later, in the late 1980s/early 90s, both my sister and I (around the same age as our grandmother had been) worked at the VF Outlet as cashiers, on the site that had been the mill.
 Large pictures of women who worked in the mill were displayed in the large buildings housing the outlet goods (the Red Building and the Blue Building), although, disappointingly, I never saw my grandmother’s face in any of those.

 Today, I read that part of the former mill and current outlet are to be demolished:

 Earlier this year, the VF Outlet buildings and land were acquired by a new owner.
 There are currently development plans in the works to turn much of the area into a campus for UGI and home to new restaurants and shops.
 Most of the “Blue” building and the entire “Red” building are set to be demolished late 2017.